Attentive Temporal Pooling for Conformer-based Streaming Language Identification in Long-form Speech: Introduction

-Based on these requirements, we introduce a language identification model based on the conformer layers~\cite{gulati2020conformer} and an attentive temporal pooling mechanism.
+Based on these requirements, we introduce a language identification model based on conformer layers~\cite{gulati2020conformer} and an attentive temporal pooling mechanism\footnote{An open source implementation of the attentive temporal pooling module based on Lingvo~\cite{shen2019lingvo} is provided at: \url{https://github.com/google/speaker-id/tree/master/lingvo}}.
 The inference of this model runs in a streaming fashion, and the conformers can be easily parallelized on accelerator hardware to minimize the latency.
-The attentive temporal pooling mechanism computes an attention weight for each temporal step of the conformers, and uses a weighted moving average to produce an aggregated embedding at each step.
-This mechanism helps the model to better attend to speech segments that contain more cues for the spoken language than noisy and non-speech segments.
+The attentive temporal pooling mechanism computes an attention weight for each temporal step of the conformer model, and uses a weighted moving average to produce an aggregated embedding at each step.
+This mechanism helps the model to better attend to speech segments that contain more information related to the spoken language.

-Previous studies have shown that speech models trained on short utterances may fail to generalize well on long-form speech~\cite{narayanan2019recognizing}.
-Here we introduce a simple domain adaptation approach to allow deploying the same LangID model to various application domains without retraining the neural network.
-This significantly reduces the development cost of LangID models while achieving in-domain performance for each application.
+At the same time, different application domains may have (i) different prior distributions of languages and (ii) different data properties.
+Here we study two simple domain adaptation approaches that can improve the empirical performance of the LangID model in various application domains without retraining the neural network.
+This significantly reduces the development cost of LangID models while achieving improved performance for each application.

 The rest of this paper is organized as follows.
 In Section~\ref{sec:related}, we will briefly review existing works that are related to our LangID system.
-In Section~\ref{sec:sys}, we will introduce our LangID system in detail, including the feature frontend in Section~\ref{sec:frontend}, the data augmentation strategy in Section~\ref{sec:aug}, the model topology in Section~\ref{sec:topology}, the attentive temporal pooling mechanism in Section~\ref{sec:pooling}, and the domain adaptation method in Section~\ref{sec:adapt}.
+In Section~\ref{sec:sys}, we will introduce our LangID system in detail, including the feature frontend in Section~\ref{sec:frontend}, the data augmentation strategy in Section~\ref{sec:aug}, the model topology in Section~\ref{sec:topology}, the attentive temporal pooling mechanism in Section~\ref{sec:pooling}, and the domain adaptation methods in Section~\ref{sec:adapt}.
 We describe our experiments and results in Section~\ref{sec:exp}, and present our conclusions in Section~\ref{sec:conclusion}.

-\section{Related work}
+\section{Related Work}